nswa17/utab-api-server/README.md

 The UTab-api project has moved to [utab-core-js](https://github.com/taulukointipalvelut/utab-core-js).

-This repository is not maintainanced.
+This repository is not maintenanced.

 # UTab API Server